-Lisa Travers is a mixed media artist currently based in Bristol.
+Lisa Travers is a neurodiverse mixed media artist based in Bristol.
 Her works are heavily influenced by pattern and geometry and predominantly made from materials destined for landfill.
 They deal with issues relevant to Lisa’s life such as feminism, health, social and environmental issues.

 Kaleidoscopes are Lisa’s current obsession.
 She loves the way different elements come together to form a completely new idea.
 Her three-dimensional collages resemble kaleidoscopes, the original slices of material transform and become something new, almost resembling life forms.
 These multi layered pieces are all painstakingly hand cut using optical surgery scissors and knives.

 Lisa takes inspiration from many sources – folk art, pop art, victoriana, circus, biology, horror, bugs, curiosity cabinets, sci fi, pop culture, psychiatry, psychedelia, geometry, the grotesque and the surreal.
 She is influenced by artists Louise Nevelson, Joseph Cornell, Yayoi Kusama and Sebastian Wahl.